cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

 * Player information is read from storage chunks at a time.
 * The intermediate leaderboard is combined with this chunk and sorted again.

-Wih this done, you can encapsulate in a new function the order in which the state migration takes place:
+With this done, you can encapsulate in a new function the order in which the state migration takes place:

 ```go
 func PerformMigration(ctx sdk.Context, k keeper.Keeper, storedGameChunk uint64, playerInfoChunk uint64) error {